ppy/osu-wiki/news/2019/2019-04-11-beatmap-spotlights-winter-2019.md

 [![](/wiki/shared/news/2019-04-11-beatmap-spotlights-winter-2019/osu/first-town.jpg)](https://osu.ppy.sh/beatmapsets/888513)

 Staying true to the chiptune-y video game style of Camellia's First Town Of This Journey, ::jungkyuyoung::{ user=8972308 } plasters densely syncopated slider patterning on a beautifully scenic 8-bit background he drew himself.
-Every difficulty, featuring guest mappers ::Milan-::{ user=1052994 }, [Sing](https://osu.ppy.sh/users/3795679), and ::Delis::{ user=1603923 }, follows similar conventions, using sliderstreams and overlaid sliders to give the entire mapset a cohesive motif culminating in a spectacular interpretation through jungkyuyoung's \[Adventure\] difficulty.
+Every difficulty, featuring guest mappers ::Milan-::{ user=1052994 }, ::Sing::{ user=3795679 }, and ::Delis::{ user=1603923 }, follows similar conventions, using sliderstreams and overlaid sliders to give the entire mapset a cohesive motif culminating in a spectacular interpretation through jungkyuyoung's \[Adventure\] difficulty.

 The map itself follows its own journey, beginning with highly grid-oriented patterning that slowly diverges from these constraints in a magnificent climax rich with sliderstreams and velocity changes and finally reverts back its more structured composition as the music also returns home.
 Find yourself grooving along to this bright, upbeat tune as you embark on your personal journey through this mapset.